 Mistake #5 – Not Developing and Implementing an IP Protection Strategy.
 Finally, another big mistake that startups make (particularly technology companies) is not developing and implementing an IP protection strategy.
 If a startup’s most valuable asset is its IP/technology, it is self-evident that reasonable steps must be taken to protect that asset.

 Many entrepreneurs do not understand that IP protection comes in different forms, and one size does not fit all.
 For example, “trade secret” protection may be a more effective method to protecting software than a copyright or a patent; or perhaps using all three is an even better option.
 The bottom line is that founders of technology companies need to sit down with experienced IP counsel and identify all of their startup’s IP.
 They then need to come-up with an effective, reasonably-priced strategy to protect their IP assets.

 I hope the foregoing is helpful.
-If you have any questions, please ask them in the comments section – or feel free to email our new IP specialist Terry Thomas at firstname.lastname@example.org.
+If you have any questions, please feel free to email me directly at firstname.lastname@example.org.
 Many thanks, Scott